 The two side by side, for size comparison:

+These devices were banned in the early 1980's here, mainly because of people lashing up all sorts of wierd looking installations, usually in home workshops.
 The plug itself was banned because it could not ensure that the polarity would be correct every time it was connected, also there was no earth contact.

 Just a little question here, Bakelite, it it able to be moulded(sp??) or are all the bits machined from a block?.
 Paul, Yeah the same thing here used to happen here, as well as the odd adapter with two or three cords coming out of them, they were nasty things as far as DIY "improvisation" went.